It is axiomatic that customers must pay for the product or services provided by a business.

 - Consider a compromise: In some cases, a customer cannot pay.
 While it is still necessary to recover payment for the services provided, you may have the option to negotiate a payment plan with them, if it fits in the business budget as well.

 - Consult an attorney: There are several strategies to recover payment, but some customers might still refuse to pay.
 They might claim the work is not fulfilled, or that they lost the invoice.
-Then it might be necessary to take legal action, such as filing a formal demand or even filing a lawsuit.
+Then it might be necessary to take legal action, such as filing a formal demand or ultimately filing a lawsuit.
 In these cases, you should consult an experienced business attorney to determine the next steps you should take.